Help Us Save the NH Film Bureau from Being Eliminated

 Take Action Now to Save the New Hampshire Film Bureau!

-Governor Sununu's proposed FY22-23 State Budget, which is now being finalized in the New Hampshire House of Representatives, both de-funds the New Hampshire Film Bureau and repeals the statute that created it.
-Your action is needed now to restore the Film Bureau to the House version of the Budget.
+Governor Sununu's proposed FY22-23 State Budget and the version passed by the New Hampshire House of Representatives on April 7, defund the New Hampshire Film Bureau and repeal the statute that created it.
+Your action is needed now to restore the Film Bureau to the New Hampshire Senate version of the Budget.

-The House will vote on its version of the Budget during its sessions Wednesday, April 7 – Friday, April 9.
-Please contact your House Members now and ask them to offer or support a floor amendment to restore the Film Bureau to the House version of the Budget.
+The Senate Finance Committee is currently working the budget.
+Please contact that Committee and your Senator now and ask them to to restore the Film Bureau to the Senate version of the Budget.
 Templates for communication are provided at the end of this article.

-Don’t know who your Representatives are or don’t have their contact information?
+Don’t know who your Senator is or don’t have their contact information?
 Click here.

 The NH Film Bureau has been located in the Department of Business and Economic Affairs Division of Travel and Tourism since July 1, 2018.
 It is established in statute (state law) in Section 12-O:11-a of RSA Chapter 12-O, which created the Department of Business and Economic Affairs.

 Why Work to Save the Film Office?

 State governments have long recognized and valued the economic benefits of film and media production.
 A specialized creative and high-technology business sector, film and media production creates skilled employment, stimulates tourism and helps state and local branding.
 It also contributes to the cultural life of a state by enhancing a sense of place and belonging.
 A state Film Bureau or Office is an important and necessary vehicle to nurture new and established film and media makers, help their businesses succeed and benefit the state’s economy.
 These governmental agencies: